 People-pleasing, at its core, is a behavioral pattern in which an individual consistently prioritizes others’ approval, comfort, or desires over their own.
 It can be motivated by genuine generosity, a desire to avoid conflict, or cultural socialization that values harmony and deference.
 Crucially, it’s largely accessible to conscious reflection.
 Someone who people-pleases can, with insight and practice, learn to adjust their responses.
 The behavior lives inside the realm of choice.

 Fawning is fundamentally different.
-As psychotherapist Pete Walker, MFT, a leading voice in Complex PTSD recovery and author of Complex PTSD: From Surviving to Thriving, describes it: fawning is a pre-voluntary, threat-organized response in which the nervous system appeases before the conscious mind can consent.
+As psychotherapist Pete Walker, MA, a leading voice in Complex PTSD recovery and author of Complex PTSD: From Surviving to Thriving, describes it: fawning is a pre-voluntary, threat-organized response in which the nervous system appeases before the conscious mind can consent.
 It’s a survival strategy rooted in the autonomic nervous system, designed to de-escalate perceived threats by becoming agreeable and non-threatening.
 The key clinical difference is volition and neurological origin: people-pleasing can be interrupted by insight because it operates within conscious choice.
 Fawning bypasses the prefrontal cortex entirely — it’s not something you do; it’s something that happens to you.

 DEFINITION PEOPLE-PLEASING